 Job Interview Interpreter Grant

 If you are attending a job interview and you are deaf or hard of hearing or have a speech impairment, you may benefit from having the services of an interpreter at the interview.
 The Job Interview Interpreter Grant allows anyone who is deaf, hard of hearing or has a significant speech impairment to have a professional interpreter provide services for him/her at a job interview.
 If you have just started work, you may also get this grant to cover the costs of an interpreter during an induction period.
-The grant is provided under the Department of Social Protection’s Reasonable Accommodation Fund.
+The grant is provided under the Department of Employment Affairs and Social Protection’s Reasonable Accommodation Fund.

 People who are deaf or hard of hearing communicate in a variety of ways, depending on a number of factors.
 Examples of these factors include: the amount of residual hearing, the type of hearing impairment, language skills, the age when the impairment began, speech abilities, speech-reading skills, personality, intelligence, family environment, and educational background.